LogentriesCommunity/le_php/README.md

 Both `opt_tcp` and `opt_severity` are optional.

 `opt_tcp` is a boolean indicating whether you would like to use tcp over udp.
-It is false by default and may affect response time as logging takes place in-process.
+It is false by default and setting to true may have an impact response time as logging takes place in-process.

 `opt_severity` lets you set a minimum severity for this logger.
 Is is set to DEBUG by default which allows all messages to be sent.
 The choices for this are: